 On March 24-25, 2021, the Institute of European, Russian, and Eurasian Studies (EURUS), Carleton University, will be hosting the virtual EURUS Graduate Research Conference.
-As part of the Faculty of Public Affairs Research Series, the conference aims to highlight the decade of turmoil and challenges endured by Europe and Russia in a global context.
-The theme of this year’s conference will be “Europe and Russia: Regional Approaches, Global Perspectives.”
-Reflecting on the interdisciplinary roots of the EURUS program, we encourage applicants to submit proposals that reflect on the region from a myriad of perspectives, including their historical roots.
+As part of the Faculty of Public Affairs Research Series, the conference will highlight the decade of turmoil and challenges endured by Europe and Russia in a global context.
+The theme of this year’s conference will be “Europe and Russia: Regional Approaches, Global Perspectives,” reflecting on the interdisciplinary roots of the EURUS program.

 Registration is required to attend the conference.
-Please register below!
+Please register above!

 The EURUS Graduate Student Research Conference is made possible by the generous contributions of the Faculty of Public Affairs Research Series and the Kinross Fund in Russian Studies.